Bayesian climbing grades

 If we wanted to, we could also experiment with some other cumulant functions for translating $f$ to a probability, I’ll stick with the logistic function.

-And actually, in the rest of what follows I’m going to assume the simple structure
+And actually, in the rest of what follows I’m going to assume the following simple structure

 $$ f(\text{grade}_i, x_i) = \alpha + \beta \cdot \text{grade}_i. $$